larics/uvdar_leader_follower/README.md

 * Height changes.
 The leader will always fly at a height of 3 m.
 Control commands with height below 2 m and above 4 m will be discarded by the follower.
 * Erratic position changes.
 Position reference, which is over 15 m apart from the current UAV position will be discarded.
 * Pushing physical limits of the UAV.
 Velocity command larger than 5 m/s will be discarded.
-* Violating these restrictions 10 times in a row will terminate the challenge.
+* Violating these restrictions 10 times in a row will result in challenge termination.